jaykim0510/jaykim0510.github.io/_posts/kafka/2022-01-25-kafka-series4.md

 # 저장된 데이터의 포맷(Kafka messages are just bytes)

-Kafka messages are just bytes.
+**Kafka messages are just bytes**.
 Kafka messages are organized into topics.
 Each message is a key/value, but that is all that Kafka requires.
 Both key and value are just bytes when they are stored in Kafka.
-This makes Kafka applicable to a wide range of use cases, but it also means that developers have the responsibility of deciding how to serialize the data.
+This makes Kafka applicable to a **wide range of use cases**, but it also means that developers have the **responsibility of deciding how to serialize the data.**

-There are various serialization formats with common ones including:
+There are various **serialization formats** with common ones including:

 - JSON
 - Avro